CakeDC/users/readme.md

 It's important to override the AppUser::useTable property with the 'users' table.

-You can override/extend all properties like validation rules to suit your needs.
+You can override/extend all methods or properties like validation rules to suit your needs.

 ## Support ##